lambdao-dev/lambdao-dev.github.io/_posts/2024-09-12-Accounting.md

 ## Get an idea of amortization schemes

-Generally small equipment ca be marked as an expense, while big equipment should be amortized over a few years.
+Generally, small equipment can be marked as an expense, while big equipment should be amortized over a few years.
 Moreover, the first year should be prorated depending on the date of acquisition.
 The limit should be around 250€, but it should be checked with the accountant.